Pan Am Flight 6: Accident details

 The aircraft took off from Honolulu, Territory of Hawaii, at 8:26 p.m.
 HST on the flight's last leg to San Francisco.
 After passing the point of equal time, the flight received permission to climb to an altitude of 21000 ft.
 When that altitude was reached, at about 1:20 a.m., the No. 1 engine began to overspeed as power was reduced.
 The first officer, George Haaker, who was flying the plane, immediately slowed the plane by further reducing power and by extending the flaps, and an attempt was made to feather the propeller.
-The propeller would not feather and the engine continued to turn at excessive RPM.
+The propeller would not feather and the engine continued to turn at excessive revolutions per minute (RPM).
 Captain Richard Ogg decided to cut off the oil supply to the engine.
 Eventually, the RPM declined and the engine seized.
 There was a violent thud as the drive shaft broke and the propeller continued to windmill in the air stream, causing drag that increased the fuel consumption.

-With the flaps down to reduce speed and the extra drag of the windmilling propeller the plane was forced to fly more slowly, below 150 knots, and lost altitude at the rate of 1000 ft/min.
+With the flaps down to reduce speed and the extra drag of the windmilling propeller, the plane was forced to fly more slowly, below 150 knots, and lost altitude at the rate of 1000 ft/min.
 Climb power was set on the remaining three engines to slow the rate of descent.